MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-K-Application-Procedures-Contracts-Medicare-Advantage-Organizations/section-422.504.md

 (iii) Each and every contract must specify that the performance of the parties is monitored by the MA organization on an ongoing basis.

-(iv) Each and every contract must specify that either -
+(iv) Each and every contract must specify that either—

 (A) The credentials of medical professionals affiliated with the party or parties will be either reviewed by the MA organization; or